 - 2 tsp Red Star Active Dry Yeast

 - 5 1/2 cups all purpose flour plus more for dusting the work surface with

 - 1/2 cup minced garlic From a jar is easier

 - 1 tbsp Olive oil for brushing the dough

-Once the dough is a round ball, about 2-3 minutes of kneading, place the dough back into the bowl it came from making sure to coat the bowl with a little olive oil to prevent the dough sticking.
+- Once the dough is a round ball, about 2-3 minutes of kneading, place the dough back into the bowl it came from making sure to lightly oil the bowl with a little olive oil to prevent the dough sticking.

 - Cover the dough and let rise in a warm area for 1 1/2 hours or until almost doubled in size.

 - Transfer the dough back out onto your floured work surface and punch down into a rough circle shape.

 - Cut the dough into 4 pieces.